Jackson Williams: Colorado Rockies

 He signed a minor league deal with the Colorado Rockies before the 2014 season.

 Williams was called up to the majors for the first time on June 22, 2014.

 Los Angeles Angels of Anaheim

 Williams was claimed off waivers by the Los Angeles Angels of Anaheim on October 22, 2014.

-Second Stint with Giants
+San Francisco Giants (second stint)

-He never appeared in an MLB game for the Angels, and was purchased by the San Francisco Giants (the team who originally drafted him in the first round in 2007) on March 17, 2015.
+Williams never appeared in an MLB game for the Angels, and was purchased by the San Francisco Giants (the team who originally drafted him in the first round in 2007) on March 17, 2015.
 As a September callup, Williams appeared in 7 games for the Giants, with 2 hits and 4 walks in 14 plate appearances.

-Second Stint with Rockies

-On November 10, 2015, Williams signed as a free agent with the Colorado Rockies.
+On October 19, Williams was removed from the 40-man roster and sent outright to the Triple-A Sacramento River Cats.

+Colorado Rockies (second stint)

+On November 10, 2015, Williams signed a minor league contract with the Colorado Rockies organization.
+He split the 2016 campaign between the Double–A Hartford Yard Goats and Triple–A Albuquerque Isotopes, hitting .199/.265/.263 with one home run and 20 RBI across 68 total games.
+Williams elected free agency following the season on November 7, 2016.

 Pittsburgh Pirates

+Williams split the 2017 season between the Double–A Altoona Curve and Triple–A Indianapolis Indians.
+In 55 total games, he batted .201/.276/.249 with 2 home runs and 10 RBI.
+He elected free agency following the season on November 6, 2017.

-He elected free agency on November 6, 2017.
-On December 24, 2017, Williams resigned a minor league deal with the Pittsburgh Pirates.
-He became a free agent after the 2018 season.
+On December 24, 2017, Williams re–signed with the Pirates on a new minor league contract.
+He played in 26 games split between Altoona and Indianapolis, accumulating a .221/.277/.314 batting line with two home runs and 10 RBI.
+Williams elected free agency following the season on November 2, 2018.